Heidi T. Riccio, Ed.D., Superintendent-Director

 Ms. Marie Znamierowski is the Essex North Shore Agricultural & Technical School District’s Director of Business Operations.
 In her role, Ms. Znamierowski manages the district budget and all financial and accounting operations, as well as the financial system for Essex North Shore.
 She has had this role since joining North Shore Regional Vocational School District more than 20 years ago.
 Prior to her Business Manager’s position, Ms. Znamierowski worked as an auditor and a staff accountant for six years in private industry.

 She holds a Bachelor of Arts degree in Accounting from Merrimack College, North Andover, MA, and holds a Massachusetts Department of Elementary and Secondary School Business Official License.

 Bonnie Carr, Director of Workforce Development and Adult Education

 Ms. Carr began her career as a financial analyst after graduating from St. Michael’s College.
 She started her teaching career at Greater Lawrence Technical School in the Office Technology (Business Technology) program.
 She left Greater Lawrence in 2009 to become the Cooperative Education Coordinator at Lynn Vocational Technical Institute.
 Bonnie has held various leadership positions including Lead Teacher, Cooperative Education, and Workforce Development.
 She has written several competitive grants and has extensive knowledge in building partnerships.

 Ms. Carr holds a Master of Educational Leadership from Salem State University and has completed the MAVA Leadership Academy.

-Donald Ducharme, Director of Career Technical Education – East Academy
+Donald Ducharme, Director of Career, Technical and Agricultural Education

 Don Ducharme brings 15 years of experience with him from Greater Lowell Technical High School.
 Don began as a masonry instructor where he taught Freshman Exploratory, Masonry Related and Sophomore Shop for seven years.